Raspberry PI Portable Hotspot with Android USB tethering

 Step-by-Step Procedure

-Start preparing Raspberry PI operating system.
-I suggest to install Raspberry PI OS Lite to have an headless, fast OS.
-You can also use Raspberry PI OS Desktop (in this case, you will use its internal terminal).
+Start preparing the Raspberry PI operating system.
+I suggest you to install Raspberry PI OS Lite to have a headless, fast OS.
+After this step, please make your OS up-to-date.
+From terminal:

 sudo apt update -y && sudo apt upgrade -y